HZcohort/DiNetxify/README.md

     - **dia_date**: diagnosis date
     - **diag_icd10**: ICD-10 diagnosis code

-## 2. Data Harmonization
+## 2. Data harmonization

-Data harmonization loads and merges phenotype and medical records data into a single `DiseaseNetworkData` object for subsequent analysis, ensuring consistent coding (e.g., mapping diagnosis codes to phecodes) and standardized formatting.
+Data harmonization loads and merges **phenotype data** and **medical records data** into a single `DiseaseNetworkData` object for subsequent analysis, ensuring consistent coding (e.g., mapping diagnosis codes to phecodes) and standardized formatting (e.g., date time of diagnosis, and follow-up).

 ### 2.1 Initializing the data object

-First, import `DiseaseNetworkData` from DiseaseNetPy and instantiate it with your chosen study design, phecode level, and any optional parameters to create an data object.
+First, import `DiseaseNetPy` package and instantiate `DiseaseNetworkData` with your chosen study design, phecode level, and any optional parameters to create a variable (i.e., `data`) which is an object of type `DiseaseNetworkData`.

 ```python
 import diseasenetpy as dnt